YaraZalat/BMI-flutter/README.md

 # 🧮 BMI Calculator – Flutter App

-A simple, elegant, and responsive mobile application built using **Flutter** to calculate the Body Mass Index (BMI) based on user input: gender, height, weight, and age.
+A responsive Flutter mobile application that calculates Body Mass Index (BMI) based on user's height, weight, age, and gender.
+It is designed with clean architecture and a user-friendly UI.
 ---

 ## 📝 1.
 General Overview